-Uncomfortable moments for Boris Johnson in Partygate questions
+Boris Johnson: Did MPs pierce the ex-PM's armour?

 He maintains that when the senor civil servant Martin Reynolds told him "whether it was realistic to argue all guidance had been followed at all times" - which he did subsequently claim in the Commons - Mr Reynolds was simply referring to the difficulty in maintaining "perfect" social distancing in No 10.

-Harriet Harman may, though, have pierced the Johnson armour when she interjected with a question about behaviour at a November leaving do.
+Ms Harman may, though, have pierced the Johnson armour when she interjected with a question about behaviour at a November leaving do.

 When she said people had been passing drinks to each other, the ex-PM said he was not saying guidance "was enforced rigidly".